 Lastly, so this column's data type can be consistent with the others, we will cast it from the generic object type to int64 like all the other features, using the .astype method.
 Then we select a couple columns, including PAY_1, to examine the data types and make sure it worked.

-Run the following command to convert the data type for PAY_1 from object to int64 and show the column metadata for PAY_1 and PAY_2:
+Run the following command to convert the data type for PAY_1 from object to int64 and show the column metadata for PAY_1 and PAY_2 by using a list to select multiple columns:

 df_clean_2['PAY_1'] = df_clean_2['PAY_1'].astype('int64')